drdarshan/CppSparse/README.rst

 *CppSparse* currently reliably builds on Windows using Microsoft Visual Studio 2010 and MingW GCC 4.5 (64-bit) and is tested with 64-bit Python 2.7 and NumPy.
-I also occassionally build it on my Mac OS Snow Leopard and back-port the changes back to Windows.
+I also occassionally build it on my Mac OS Snow Leopard and back-port the changes to Windows.

 Some of the routines in *CppSparse* use C++11 features such as lambda expressions that are not supported out-of-the-box on the older GCC